Topological energy pumping in a quasi-periodically driven four-level system: Summary and Outlook

 In this work, we have explored the temporal topological properties of quasi-periodically driven four-level systems that can be mapped to four-band QSHI and HOTI models in frequency space.
 Our primary focus was to study the energy pumping between the drives in these systems and explore its connection to the underlying topology of the corresponding tight-binding models.
 More precisely, the momentum degrees of freedom in a tight-binding model are disguised to host the Floquet lattice in the Fourier space of photon sector and the off-set phase can be considered as a periodic variable to capture the bulk topology of the Fourier space lattice.

 To begin with, we have investigated the temporal QSHI model whose real-space counterpart is characterized by intertwined spin and orbital degrees of freedom.
 This system exhibits a richer structure in energy flow compared to the quasi-periodically driven qubit that has been studied in earlier works~\cite{Martin17,crowley2020half}.
 We have computed the energy exchange between the drives, quantified in terms of work done, and found that the energy absorption and emission occurs with constant but different rates for a given band index.
 These rates for different bands are connected by the underlying chiral symmetry of the model.
 Consequently, the contributions after summing over the chiral partners yield constant but exactly opposite rates of emission (absorption) of energy by one (other) drive.
 This feature is a direct signature of the first-order topology in this system, where helical edge modes propagate along the one-dimensional edges in a two-dimensional QSHI.
-We further validate this conclusion from the quantized value of the spin-Chern number, thereby establishing a correspondence between the bulk topological invariant and the quantized rate of energy exchange.
+We further validate this conclusion from the quantized value of the spin-Chern number, thereby establishing a correspondence between the bulk topological invariant and the quantized rate of energy exchange. { The energy dynamics of the bands in temporal quantum spin Hall insulator phases are governed by chiral, particle-hole, and time-reversal symmetries.}